 Popular tours that will be fun for teenagers include an in-depth look at the iconic Madison Square Garden, home to innumerable concerts and sporting events.
 This all-access tour is a great way to go behind the scenes.

+For more generalized tours, bus options can be really fun.
 One of the most unique tours in all of New York City is THE RIDE – the only tour that’s part tour, part comedy theater.
 Cruise the city in a fully-equipped bus and enjoy performances by your amazing tour guides, who will entertain and inform you with everything from comedy routines to trivia to karaoke.

 Any sports fan should consider a visit to and tour of Yankee Stadium.
 Gain a new appreciation for the New York Yankee franchise and baseball history on a guided tour of legendary Yankee Stadium.